opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.identity.internal/index.md

  Connects an interface to read properties of and perform operations on the account handled by this handler.
-The account must have previously been initialized using CreateAccount or LoadAccount, otherwise the call will fail with a status of NOT_FOUND.
+The account must have previously been initialized using CreateAccount or LoadAccount, otherwise the call will fail with an error of NOT_FOUND.

  `context_provider` An `AuthenticationContextProvider` capable of
                     supplying UI contexts used for interactive